Seven Bar Foundation: Lingerie Miami

-Lingerie Miami took place in front of the Vizcaya Palace in Coral Gables, Florida, on February 7, 2009, showcasing European lingerie designers Agent Provocateur, Fifi Chachnil, and Carine Gilson on the same stage for the first time.
-The event was hosted by Eva Longoria, co-hosted by Veronica Webb, DJed by high fashion model Ève Salvail, and featured guest speaker Deepak Chopra.
-Guests were served a three-course meal, cocktails by Belvedere and champagne by Moet & Chandon.
-Lingerie Miami featured a live and silent auction, including a private tour of the Desperate Housewives set in Los Angeles and a kiss with Eva Longoria that sold for $35,000.
-The event raised over $180,000, funding microloans for 2,233 women, and garnered over 177 million media impressions.
+Lingerie Miami took place in front of the Vizcaya Palace in Coral Gables, Florida, on February 7, 2009, showcasing European lingerie designers Agent Provocateur, Fifi Chachnil, and Carine Gilson.
+The event was hosted by Eva Longoria, co-hosted by Veronica Webb, DJed by Ève Salvail, and featured guest speaker Deepak Chopra.
+The event raised over $180,000, funding microloans for 2,233 women.